Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Introduction

 \section{Introduction}

-Antiferromagnets (AFMs) in general allow for more complex magnetic structures than ferromagnets do.
-In particular, AFMs can often be frustrated because of the geometric arrangement of the atomic magnetic moments.
-A classic example is the triangular Ising AFM, the ground state of which was solved in two dimensions (2D) by Wannier in 1944\cite{wannier,collins1997review}.
-Another class of frustrated AFMs are the Kagome AFMs.
+Ferromagnetic (FM) and antiferromagnetic (AFM) systems can be frustrated when all interactions cannot be simultaneously minimized.
+For FMs, frustration involves more than near-neighbor interactions.
+The frustration can in FMs lead to a number of ordered states with complex orders, such as spiral states and skyrmion crystals\cite{muhlbauer2009,nagaosa2010,leonov2015,zhang2017}.
+In contrast, AFMs are in a sense easier to frustrate because in certain lattices, frustration is a geometrical property and near-neighbor interactions alone will lead to frustration and complex orders\cite{moessner1998}.
+Classic examples of a frustrated AFM are the triangular Ising AFM, the ground state of which was solved in two dimensions (2D) by Wannier in 1944\cite{wannier,collins1997review}, or the 2D triangular XY and Heisenberg AFMs with N\'eel ground states in which the three spins on an elementary triangular plaquette are $120^\circ$ degrees apart.
+More generally, triangular AFMs can also exhibit a number of different collinear and noncollinear states\cite{liu2016}.
+Another class of frustrated AFMs are the Kagome AFMs\cite{reimers1993order,zhitomirsky2008octupolar,gvozdikova2011magnetic,grison2020}, such as Mn$_3$Ge.
 Antiferromagnets have recently become the focus of intense interest in the connection of topological materials and their magnetotransport properties.
-It turns out that there exists quite a few examples of materials that are Kagome antiferromagnets or ferrimagnets with linked magnetic and topological properties, for example Mn$_3$Ge and Mn$_3$Sn\cite{chen2014anomalousMn3Ir,nakatsuji2015large,nayak2016large,zhang2017strong,ikhlas2017large,higo2018large,kimata2019magnetic,chen2020antichiral} as well as others, such as (RE)Mn$_6$Sn$_6$ with RE (Rare Earth)\cite{yin2020quantum,ghimire2020competing,asaba2020anomalous,ma2021rare}, and MnBi$_2$Te$_4$\cite{eremeev2017competing,otrokov2017highly,otrokov2019prediction,li2019intrinsic,deng2020quantum}.
+It turns out that there exist quite a few examples of materials that are Kagome antiferromagnets or ferrimagnets with linked magnetic and topological properties, for example Mn$_3$Ge and Mn$_3$Sn\cite{chen2014anomalousMn3Ir,nakatsuji2015large,nayak2016large,zhang2017strong,ikhlas2017large,higo2018large,kimata2019magnetic,chen2020antichiral} as well as others, such as (RE)Mn$_6$Sn$_6$ with RE (Rare Earth)\cite{yin2020quantum,ghimire2020competing,asaba2020anomalous,ma2021rare}, and MnBi$_2$Te$_4$\cite{eremeev2017competing,otrokov2017highly,otrokov2019prediction,li2019intrinsic,deng2020quantum}.
 In addition to nearest-neighbor interactions that are ubiquitous in AFMs, if the crystal is not centrosymmetric, a chiral Dzyaloshinskii-Moriya interaction (DMI) is allowed.
 The direction of the DMI vector ${\mathbf d}_{ij}$ that couples spins at sites $i$ and $j$ in the same plane depends on the in-plane symmetry.
 For example, in Kagome AFMs the DMI vector is along the crystallographic $c$ axis, perpendicular to the Kagome plane.